datamesse/datamesse.github.io/README.md

 CSS glowing of aforementioned buttons taken from this [Stackoverflow post](https://stackoverflow.com/questions/34821217/easily-create-an-animated-glow).

+Site name was made using the Google font to SVG path creation tool by [Dan Marshall](https://danmarshall.github.io/google-font-to-svg-path).

 Refer to src/data/references.js file for other asset details considered during this site's design process.

 See below on how you get yourself started on your own GitHub Pages site.